 Where to stay when visiting

 There are many great places to stay in Key West.
 If you stay in Old Town, which is on the western part of the island, you have most attractions nearby.
-Therefore you can relax and not have to think about driving or making it in time for a shuttle to get around.
+Then you can relax and not have to think about driving or making it in time for a shuttle to get around.

 But if you don’t plan to spend much time in Old Town it could be a good option to stay in the eastern parts of Key West to get better hotel rates.
 Generally, the further away from Duval Street the better rates you find.